turbot/steampipe-docs/docs/develop/writing_plugins/transform-functions.md

 # Transform Functions

 Transform functions are used to extract and/or reformat data returned by a hydrate function into the desired type/format for a column.
 You can call your own transform function with `From`, but you probably don't need to write one.
-The SDK provides functions to cover the most common cases.
+The SDK provides functions that cover the most common cases.
 You can chain transforms together, but the transform chain must begin with a `From` function:

 | Name | Description
 |-|-